gitaaronc/autohubpp/README.md

 Autohub components were also written for use with with Home Assistant.
  - Python library for autohub: https://github.com/gitaaronc/pyautohub
  - If there are any python developers willing to take part, please contact me.
+ - HomeAssistant integration can be found in my homeassistant repo, branch autohub.

 This is the initial push to the repo, additional documentation will follow.